chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

   You can specify a file system path or a URI in the second field
 - To create a cell census at `<census_path>`, execute:
   > $ python -m cell_census_builder <census_path> build --manifest <the_manifest_file.csv>

-### Other info

-There are more options discoverable via the `--help` command line option.

-Note on required host resources:

-- all H5AD files not on the local disk will be downloaded/cached locally.
-There must be sufficient local file system space.
-Location of cache can be controlled with the environment variable `FSSPEC_CACHE_DIR`
-- each H5AD will be read into memory, in its entirety.
-Sufficient RAM must be present to allow for this (and to do so for multiple H5ADs concurrently if you use the `--multi-process` option)